eserlan/fpv-settling/SETUP.md

 ### Rojo won't connect
 - Ensure Rojo server is running (`rojo serve`)
 - Check that port 34872 is not blocked by firewall
+- **Linux Tip**: If using Vinegar/Flatpak, ensure the browser and Studio can "see" each other.
+Usually `localhost` works, but some network namespaces in Flatpak might require using `127.0.0.1` or checking your `hosts` file.
 - Try restarting Roblox Studio

+### Linux: Studio Performance on Nobara
+- If you experience lag, check Vinegar's settings to use **Vulkan** instead of OpenGL.
+- Ensure your GPU drivers (Nvidia/AMD) are up to date via the Nobara Update System.

 ### Changes not appearing in Studio
 - Verify Rojo shows "Connected" in Studio